-A telecommunication system, for the purpose of this procedure, is a combination of facilities, stations, or circuits intended to perform an information transfer function by the use of the radio spectrum, e.g.:
+A telecommunication system, for the purpose of this review procedure, is a combination of facilities, stations, or circuits intended to perform an information transfer function by the use of the radio spectrum, for example:

-- a. a space station and its associated earth stations for provision of meteorological information; - b. a combination of aeronautical stations for communication support of air traffic control; - c. an interconnected network of fixed stations; - d. a combination of fixed and land mobile stations intended to provide communication support for law enforcement or protection activities on a local or area-wide basis; - e. a combination of facilities intended to provide a radionavigation service; or - f. a combination of facilities intended to provide a radiolocation (radar) service.
+- a.
+A space station and its associated earth stations for provision of meteorological information; - b.
+A combination of aeronautical stations for communication support of air traffic control; - c.
+An interconnected network of fixed stations;

+d.
+A combination of fixed and land mobile stations intended to provide communication support for law enforcement or protection activities on a local or area-wide basis;

+- e.
+A combination of facilities intended to provide a radionavigation service; or - f.
+A combination of facilities intended to provide a radiolocation (radar) service.